Arbitration in the United States: Validity and notice

 Arbitration clauses must also further provide a clear procedure, and confusion or ambiguity in an arbitration clause can also cause such clause to be struck down.
 One example of this phenomenon occurred in a lawsuit against SoLo Funds, where a Philadelphia federal judge ruled that because the app did not make clear its arbitration requirements, the clause was unconscionable and SoLo's bid to compel arbitration was not granted.
 Ambiguity-related nullifications of arbitration agreements further extend to proof of agreement between the parties, as in Romano v.
 BCBSM, Blue Cross Blue Shield of Michigan failed to compel arbitration against a former employee in June 2023 after US district judge George Caram Steeh III ruled that the online application process failed to adequately provide the employee notice of the arbitration agreement he would otherwise be bound to.
 In 2024, a ruling in Marshall v.
 Georgetown Memorial Hospital heard by the Fourth Circuit found that since in the case there was not a conspicuous notice to scroll down to read the full terms of an online contract, that an arbitration clause which only could be found by scrolling down could not be held to a duty to read principle, and that reasonable notice of the clause would still have not been found.

+Judicial precedent has found that the failure of an arbitration agreement to attach the rules and procedures from the cited agreement does not alone invalidate the agreement in itself.
+These were first affirmed in 2014's Lane v.
+Francis Capital Management, though Lane did find that the lack of attachment could be one of a few additional factors which could contribute to a clause being found unconscionable in certain circumstances if others were present.